The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/skills-overview.md

 ![Esuna](/img/jobs/healers/scholar/Esuna.png)  \
 **Esuna**

-This has usages inside of dungeons more than anything.
+This is primarily used in dungeons.
 It can be used to cleanse certain debuffs that have a white bar with the debuff icon.
 This is relatively niche in a raid setting, used only for key mechanics.

 ![LucidDreaming](/img/jobs/healers/scholar/Lucid_Dreaming.png)  \
 **Lucid Dreaming**